aAAaqwq/sign-device-iot/device-iot-cases-optimization.md

   - Custom protocol Modbus: Supports TCP and RTU modes
   - Add custom fields such as dataType, register, scale, offset, scale, isSwap, isRegister, max, min, etc. to properties.visitors.configData to facilitate driver operations
   - Add methods for RESTful API calls
-  - Optional: Push observedDesired and pushMethod in the twins field to the mqtt broker.
+  - Optional: Enable pushmethod to push data to the specified end
   - By customizing the scaling factor, Min/Max, and communicateMode in configData, temperature supports floating-point input/output, threshold warnings, as well as rtu and tcp protocols
 ```yaml
 apiVersion: devices.kubeedge.io/v1beta1